rust-lang/rfcs/text/3537-msrv-resolver.md

 This has no impact on the other proposals (`cargo add` picking compatible versions, `package.rust-version = "auto"`, `cargo build` error to diagnostic).

 Affects on workflows (including non-resolver behavior):
-- Latest Rust with no MSRV
+1. Latest Rust with no MSRV
   - ✅ `cargo new` setting `package.rust-version = "auto"` moves most users to "Latest Rust as the MSRV" with no extra maintenance cost
   - 🟰 ~~Dealing with incompatible dependencies will have a friendlier face because the hard build error after changing dependencies is changed to a notification during update suggesting they upgrade to get the new dependency because we fallback to `rustc --version` when `package.rust-version` is unset (as a side effect of us capturing `rust-toolchain.toml`)~~
-- Latest Rust as the MSRV
+2. Latest Rust as the MSRV
   - ✅ Packages can more easily keep their MSRV up-to-date with
     - `package.rust-version = "auto"` (no policy around when it is changed) though this is dependent on your Rust toolchain being up-to-date (see "Latest Rust with no MSRV" for more)
     - ~~`cargo update --update-rust-version` (e.g. when updating minor version) though this is dependent on what you dependencies are using for an MSRV~~
   - ❌ Without `cargo update --update-rust-version`, `"auto"` will be more of a default path, leading to more maintainers updating their MSRV more aggressively and waiting until minors
   - ✅ Packages can more easily offer unofficial support for an MSRV due to shifting the building with MSRV-incompatible dependencies from an error to a `deny` diagnostic
-- Extended MSRV
+3. Extended MSRV
-  - ✅ Users be able to opt-in to MSRV-compatible dependencies, in a `.cargo/config.toml`
+  - ✅ Users will be able to opt-in to MSRV-compatible dependencies, in a `.cargo/config.toml`
   - ❌ Users will be frustrated that the tool knew what they wanted and didn't do it
-- Extended published MSRV w/ latest development MSRV
+4. Extended published MSRV w/ latest development MSRV
   - 🟰 ~~Maintainers will have to opt-in to latest dependencies, in a `.cargo/config.toml`~~
   - ✅ Verifying MSRV will no longer require juggling `Cargo.lock` files or using unstable features